Toyota AE86: GT-S specifications

-Higher-spec North American AE86 models known as the Sport GT-S featured the DOHC 4A-GEC engine, four-wheel disc brakes, had a T-series 6.7-inch differential, color-matched bumpers, front lower bumper surround with a much more sporty and pronounced lip, molded door panels, tachometer redline at 7500 rpm, leather-wrapped steering wheel, seats with leather-wrapped tops (front seats are completely different from Sport SR5), optional LSD, and aluminium wheels.
+Higher-spec North American AE86 models known as the Sport GT-S featured the DOHC 4A-GEC engine, four-wheel disc brakes, had a T-series 6.7-inch differential, color-matched bumpers, front lower bumper surround with a much more sporty and pronounced lip, "GT-S Twin Cam 16" side door decals, seat molded door panels, tachometer redline at 7500 rpm, leather-wrapped steering wheel, sport seats with leather-wrapped tops (same as JDM GT APEX), optional LSD, and aluminium wheels.
 The VIN of the GT-S is AE88 (for North American market cars), however the chassis code on the engine firewall remained as AE86.
 The Sport GT-S can also be identified by the "Q" identification on the 4th digit of the model code, found on the chassis plate.